ppy/osu-wiki/news/2026/2026-04-25-new-featured-artist-log-ohm002.md

 ### log() - Stellar Sky (Remastered)

-If you're looking for a less ohm002-centric experience, [this map](https://osu.ppy.sh/beatmapsets/2375862) created by [Aeril](https://osu.ppy.sh/users/4334976) is for you!
+If you're looking for a less ohm002-centric experience, [this map](https://osu.ppy.sh/beatmapsets/2375862) created by ::Aeril::{ user-id=4334976 } is for you!

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>